Skip to navigation Skip to content

 Alfred lodges a claim for DSP.

 The MAT assessor recommends a JCA by phone format.
-A phone appointment is booked for a JCA in 10 days' time and notification is issued.
+A phone appointment is booked for a JCA in 10 days' time and Alfred is notified.

-On the day of the appointment Alfred does not answer the phone at their scheduled appointment time.
+On the day of the appointment, Alfred does not answer the phone at the scheduled appointment time.

 The assessor makes 2 genuine contact attempts, deploying a pre-call notification SMS and documents the contact attempts in the DSP Progress of Claim DOC in Process Direct.